dkaushik94/GIT-alyzer/README.md

 ![if_pattern_analysis](https://bitbucket.org/sjoshi37/sandeep_joshi_debojit_kaushik_hw2/raw/cfc83ef6ee77a265f44c813a88af7daa937432c7/readme_images/id_checker.png)

+## Change Analysis

+`change_analyzer` takes into context what is the current keyword of the line.
+After doing this it extract respective properties from the line and stores it into a hashmap to construct the extracted sugar.

+For example:
+    *if/elif* are the keywords,
+    clauses following these are the new conditions that are being written in the patch file.
+    *for* is the keyword,
+    value from this is the varialbe following for, and after 'in' is the range of the loop that has been introduced.
+    And so on, this method analyses over predefined keywords.

+## frequency Analysis

+`frequency_analyser` is a naive method which analyses over many patch files (preferably thousands) to extract highest used syntax keywords in patches.
+It does this by detecting keywords, and storing how manuy time that keyword was introduced or removed.

 # Limitations

 - If analysis module is naive.
 For example, an if statement like this - `if x > 10 and y != 34`, the part `10 and y != 34` is considered as RHS.
 So a specific change like `y == 34` will be considered as a change in the entire RHS.
 This affects the insight otherwise we would've been able to obtain.
 Also we are comparing each addition line with each removal line.
 This might not reflect the actual scenario.
 But we're doing this as we're unsure of which additon corresponds to which deletion.
 This is the reason you might see a high number in the frequency of the last case listed above.